-First Reading: Isaiah 40:1-5, 9-11
+- First Reading: Isaiah 40:1-5, 9-11

-Responsorial Psalm: Psalms 85:9-10, 11-12, 13-14
+- Responsorial Psalm: Psalms 85:9-10, 11-12, 13-14

-Second Reading: Second Peter 3:8-14
+- Second Reading: Second Peter 3:8-14

-Gospel: Mark 1:1-8
+- Gospel: Mark 1:1-8

-The sound quality is very poor at the beginning of this recording but it improves as it goes along and it is very well worth persevering and we have done our best to transcribe it (below).
+The sound quality is very poor at the beginning of this recording, but it improves as it goes along and it is very well worth persevering and we have done our best to transcribe it (below).

-And my own feeling is it makes it a little bit easier to celebrate the coming of Christmas because Christmas is a poor man, with a poor wife and a helpless child.
+And my own feeling is it makes it a little bit easier to celebrate the coming of Christmas, because Christmas is a poor man with a poor wife and a helpless child.

-Sometimes we get carried away with lights and parties and flashes of this and that, and we forget the real meaning of Christmas, which, of course, is learning how to love, learning how to care, learning how to be brothers and sisters to each other.
+Sometimes we get carried away with lights and parties and flashes of this and that, and we forget the real meaning of Christmas — which, of course, is learning how to love, learning how to care, learning how to be brothers and sisters to each other.

-And while we welcome the change in the atmosphere to a certain degree, because there should be lots of light (inaudible) is the light of the world.
-And to see it filling our city in the evening time is a deep and good reminder that he had come to bring light into darkness.
+Because there should be lots of light — so you can tell it is the light of the world.
+And to see it filling our city in the evening time is a deep and good reminder that He had come to bring light into darkness.

 Now one of the things, I think, that we must understand during Advent, one of the reasons why we speak of darkness is because the light only shines in the darkness.